 We have established interest groups to focus on specific themes in digital preservation.
 These groups, led by our member organisations, provide a place to share information, experiences, and tools on particular topics.
 These groups can define requirements for collaborative development work, produce case studies, and offer a central point of expertise for each theme.

 We will continue to develop groups focussing on new topics, based on our members’ needs.

-We believe that there are people within the EC who recognise the importance of digital preservation and are keen to see funding restored in future calls The Foundation has set up a working group among its members to discuss approaches to influence the EC to put digital preservation back on the agenda.
-We are currently […]
+We believe that there are people within the EC who recognise the importance of digital preservation and are keen to see funding restored in future calls The Foundation set up a working group among its members to discuss approaches to influence the EC to put digital preservation back on the agenda.
+In January 2017, we: […]